George Dixon (boxer): Professional boxing record

 All information in this section is derived from BoxRec, unless otherwise stated.

 Official record

 All newspaper decisions are officially regarded as “no decision” bouts and are not counted as a win, loss or draw.

 Unofficial record

 Record with the inclusion of newspaper decisions to the win/loss/draw column.

+In popular culture

+Dixon appears in "Glory Days" (October 20, 2014), episode 3 of season 8 of the Canadian television period drama Murdoch Mysteries.
+Dixon is played by Canadian actor Milton Barnes.